code-saturne/code_saturne/docs/doxygen/developer_guide/common_constructs.md

 containing data is supplemented by a second array containing the start indexes of entries in the data array for each element.

-These arrays are mainly used in the C parts of the code_saturne source, though the interior and boundary *faces → vertices* connectivity is also visible in the Fortran code.
-Remember that in Fortran code, arrays are always one-based (i.e. the first element of an array has index 1), while in C code, the natural indexing is zero-based, but one-based indexing may also be used for arrays visible from Fortran code, or for arrays using global numbers.
-In code_saturne, zero-based indexes are often used with one-based data, for example when defining element connectivities, where element ids are usually one-based (both as a convention to simplify mapping to Fortran, and in the case of *cells → faces* connectivities, so as to use the sign to determine face orientation).
+In C and C++ code, the natural indexing is zero-based, but one-based indexing may also be used for some arrays as a vestige of prior Fortran code, or for arrays using global numbers.

-For C code, when there are no mapping constraints due to Fortran, the recommendations are the following:
+The recommendations are the following:

 - Local index arrays should be zero-based.
 - Global index arrays should be one-based.
 This should only concern